agile-students-fall2025/4-final-tickerpicker/front-end/readme.txt

 # VITE Mock System — No More Hardcoded Data

 This front-end uses **Vite environment variables** to toggle between **mock data** and **real API data**, removing all hardcoded stock information.
+All data currently shown is up to date - nothing hardcoded.

 ---